GlareDB/glaredb.github.io/docs/data-sources/securing-connections.md

 ## Creating and using SSH tunnels using GlareDB Cloud

-1. Go to the deployment for which the SSH tunnel will be created
+You can create SSH tunnels from the **SQL workspace**:

-2. Go to the **Settings** tab and select **SSH tunnels**
+1. From the **SQL workspace** select the **SSH tunnels** panel from the sidebar

    ![SSH tunnel settings]

-3. Click **New tunnel** and add the host, port and user for the SSH server that will be used to connect to the data source
+2. Click the **+** button at the top right, or **Create tunnel**.
+Add the host, port and user for the SSH server.

    ![Create SSH tunnel]

-4. After creating the tunnel a public key will be presented.
+3. After creating the tunnel a public key will be presented.
 Add this key to your SSH server (for example `~/.ssh/authorized_keys`)

    ![SSH tunnel public key]

-[SSH tunnel settings]: /assets/images/deployment_settings_ssh_tunnel.png
+[SSH tunnel settings]: /assets/images/data-sources/ssh-tunnels-sidebar.png
-[Create SSH tunnel]: /assets/images/create_ssh_tunnel.png
+[Create SSH tunnel]: /assets/images/data-sources/create_ssh_tunnel.png
-[SSH tunnel public key]: /assets/images/public_key.png
+[SSH tunnel public key]: /assets/images/data-sources/public-key.png